SCAM ALERT: South Beach SkinLab Preposterously Priced Products

 Who is Behind These Skin Products?

 If you go to the “Skinlab’s” website and click on “About Ryan Shelton“.
 You will not find him described as a “Board and N.A.B.N.E Certified Doctor.”
 If you search for that term, you’ll find it means he’s passed exams by the North American Board of Naturopathic Examiners.
 So, he’s a naturopathic examiner, but his website just calls him a doctor.
 Is that a lie?
 You can make that decision.
 However, we believe that when a consumer finds that company is lying, then you need to run away…..and don’t look back.
-In this case, We dug into “Doctor Shelton” and found two different newspaper ads for another one of his supplements:
+In this case, we dug into “Doctor Shelton” and found two different newspaper ads for another one of his supplements.

 In both of these ads, they use a term that is flat-out wrong.
 If it happened only once, you might think it’s a typo.
 But it happens repeatedly.
 Over the past 10 years, Shelton has moved around the U.S. frequently and appears to current have practices in “sun-soaked” Hawaii as well as having a presence in Australia.
 The Zenith Laboratories that he is listed as the medical director of this Illinois-based supplement vendor, although Shelton has no medical practice in that state.
 The At one website, Shelton claims: “between his best-selling books and his medical practice in Hawaii, Dr. Ryan has helped hundreds of thousands of men & women…” A search on Amazon Books finds no book authored or sold by Ryan Shelton.
 Similarly, a search of the Library of Congress shows no book by Shelton.
 Even Google comes up snake eyes.
 Not only has Shelton not published any books, but whatever ebooks he has sold on the Internet can hardly be called “best selling”.
 Why does he lie about his credentials and his publishing record?
 To learn even more about Shelton and his many medical infoscams, just check out our webpage dedicated to the pills, potions, quack cures, misleading websites and even fertility clinics with which he’s associated.